Multiple Sclerosis Awareness Month

 The cause of MS is not yet fully understood, although it is believed to be an autoimmune disorder.
 Although MS does not follow a straightforward genetic inheritance pattern, having a family member with MS increases the risk of developing the disease.

-Geographical location also plays a role, with countries with temperate climates reporting higher incidences of MS.
+Geographical location also plays a role, with countries in temperate climates reporting higher MS incidence.

-The Epstein-Barr virus, responsible for mononucleosis, has been linked to the onset of MS. However, the exact relationship between viruses and the disease has yet to be fully understood.
+The Epstein-Barr virus, responsible for mononucleosis, has been linked to the onset of MS. However, the exact relationship between viruses and the disease remains unclear.

 One of the most challenging aspects of MS is its unpredictable nature, with some patients experiencing mobility issues.
 Although a cure for MS is yet to be discovered, current treatments can help manage symptoms and slow disease progression.
 Unfortunately, some people live with relapsing-remitting MS.